sirmarcel/cmlkit/cmlkit/engine/cache/README.md

 It is highly recommended to make sure that computing the keys is stable across restarts of the runtime, and not too slow.
 If you're caching `Datasets`, this is guaranteed by using `.geom_hash` or `.hash` as needed.
 The `cmlkit.engine.compute_hash()` function (backed by `joblib`) is generally stable, but slow for large `numpy` arrays.

 If you implement caching for a parent class, you need to implement a mechanism to register the cache at the end of running the child class `__init__`, since otherwise you probably won't have the `config` ready.
+Check `representation/representation.py` for an example of this!

 ## Caveats